 One day, on Twitter of all places, Dave saw an announcement from Jim Kales, CEO of Aspire (who are also donating coffee for the 21 Days of Giveaway!) about a new venture employing people with disabilities in a coffee-roasting business.
 Aspire is located in Chicago, the Baldwins live in Westminster, MD.
 So Dave got the idea to start a coffee-roasting business in MD and Furnace Hills Coffee was born.

 Dave is chronicling how they started their business in a series of blog post starting with The Beginning of a Movement.
 You can also watch this video for more info about how they got started and what the company is about.

-Erin is their first employee with a disability, but the goal is to hire more employee with disabilities as the business expands (and it has already expanded as they have moved the business out of the their house!).
+Erin is their first employee with a disability, but the goal is to hire more employees with disabilities as the business expands (and it has already expanded as they have moved the business out of their house!).

 Furnace Hills Coffee is also giving back to organizations that service people with disabilities in places around the world.